 If you need to configure a network share as a drive letter mounted volume on a Windows Server, it can be done.
 The key here is to ensure the drive letter is available before services started by Windows Service Control Manager (SCM) need it.
 Also, this drive has to be unmounted before shutdown.
-Here is a recipe tested by our support team:
+Here is a recipe tried and tested by our support team:

 - Create two